confluentinc/demo-database-modernization/demo.md

 4. Once the connector is in **Running** state navigate to **cloud.mongodb.com → Collections → <DATABASE_NAME>_FD_possible_stolen_card** and verify messages are showing up correctly.

 ## Confluent Cloud Stream Lineage
 Confluent gives you tools such as Stream Quality, Stream Catalog, and Stream Lineage to ensure your data is high quality, observable and discoverable.
+Learn more about the **Stream Governance** [here](https://www.confluent.io/product/stream-governance/) and refer to the [docs](https://docs.confluent.io/cloud/current/stream-governance/overview.html) page for detailed information.
 1. Navigate to https://confluent.cloud
 2. Use the left hand-side menu and click on **Stream Lineage**.
 Stream lineage provides a graphical UI of the end to end flow of your data.
 Both from the a bird’s eye view and drill-down magnification for answering questions like: